FrontendMasters/gatsby-intro/README.md

 2. Have the Gatsby CLI (gatsby-cli) installed globally by running:
    `npm install -g gatsby-cli`

-## Course Code Update on August 4th, 2019
+## Course Errata

+### Step 4: Rendering Components in MDX

 The `gatsby-mdx` plugin was deprecated in favor of `gatsby-plugin-mdx`.

 See this [commit to migrate to gatsby-plugin-mdx](https://github.com/FrontendMasters/gatsby-intro/commit/fe9aae6255cc1749205f95e8ca6698476f992a61).
 All course branches are now tested with the new `gatsby-plugin-mdx`, and all dependencies have now been upgraded.

+View the `step4/mdx-blog` branch for final code for the section.

+### Step 6: Adding Optimized Images to Post

+There is an additional config line that needs to be added.

+See this [commit to configure `gatsby-remark-images'`].

+View the `step6/blog-images` branch for final code for the section.